Russian Cosmonaut Oleg Kononenko Completes Work on Bioprinting Organs on the ISS

-A unique 4D bioprinting experiment has been conducted; the results will now be studied on Earth
+Unique 4D bioprinting experiment conducted; results to be studied on Earth

 A method for obtaining bioengineered structures from a combination of synthetic materials with shape memory and biological components using magnetic fabrication by 4D bioprinting will be developed.
 Special cuvettes with a synthetic plate covered with cellular material and possessing a shape memory effect were placed in the bioprinter.
 Under certain influences during the experiment, they transformed into a tubular structure.